lekkalar/AIML-UTAustin/Unsupervised Learning/README.md

-Identified different segments in the existing customers, based on their spending patterns as well as past interaction with the bank, using clustering algorithms, and provided recommendations to the bank on how to better market to and service these customers.
+Using clustering algorithms, identified different segments in the existing customers based on their spending patterns as well as past interaction with the bank.
+Also provided recommendations to the bank on how to better market to and service these customers.

 Skills & Tools Covered